Creating a Vuser script includes the steps shown below. This topic provides an overview of the third step, correlating a Vuser script.

 - Replace the hard-coded dynamic data from the recording session with the data from the current replay session.

-Some of the correlation is handled automatically by LoadRunner Professional.
+Some of the correlation is handled automatically by VuGen.
 You can configure the automatic correlations.
-For more information, see Automatic correlation and Automatic correlation configuration.
+For more information on how to configure VuGen to handle correlations, see Automatic correlation and Automatic correlation configuration.

 If the script still fails on correlation problems, you can use the advanced techniques.
 For more information, see Advanced correlation techniques.